Wednesday, July 16, 2025

 ...the taxpayers of Maine don't pay a penny for them.
 Bail commissioners make up to $60 dollars for each case, money paid for by the individual arrested.

+The judge read the list of cases/names, and asked some to mediate.
+Soon the marshall politely told me that I was going to be arrested.
 It was Pete's name I put on the paperwork in case I couldn't be there.
 He and the tenant mediated; I wasn't allowed into the room!
 That's okay, in the adjacent room I could hear alot of what was said by putting my ear to the wall.
-It was agreed he would get out of the home within about a week.

 One guy was begging to go back to the shower, saying it hurt.
 I found out he'd been pepper sprayed.
 He was in for criminal mischief; I didn't ask for more details.
 It was difficult to hear each other through the prison doors.
 He was only 20 years old.
 I asked if he had family that helped him.
 He said he did.
 I asked if he had a girlfriend.
-I was surprised by his answer because it sounded l.ike "f*** you".
+I was surprised by his answer because it sounded like "f*** you".
 It was actually "a few."
 When he was making noise some of the guys were telling him to "shut the f*** up", so I hollered out "he's just a kid."